holzprojektAG/ITSMConfigItemLabelPrint/doc/content/index.rst

 ITSMConfigItem::Frontend::AgentITSMConfigItemLabelPrint###LogoSetting
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Used logo settings for the label.
 The best size is 142 x 187 px.
-Please use here px.
+Please use px here.

 ITSMConfigItem::Frontend::AgentITSMConfigItemLabelPrint###HLineSetting
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Used settings for the horizont line.
+Used settings for the horizontal line.

 ITSMConfigItem::Frontend::AgentITSMConfigItemLabelPrint###Text
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""